 Ward newsletter (kohou)

-- Each Fukuoka ward publishes monthly free newsletter listing community events
+- Each Fukuoka ward publishes a monthly free newsletter listing community events

-- Delivered to apartment mailboxes; available at ward office
+- Delivered to apartment mailboxes; also available at the ward office

-- Japanese only; use translation app or ask Japanese-speaking friend
+- Japanese only; use a translation app or ask a Japanese-speaking friend

 Community centers (kominkan)